confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 6. Populate PostgreSQL with vehicle/driver data
 -----------------------------------------------

-From within the session opened in the previous step, run these SQL statements to set up our driver data.
-We will ultimately join this PostgreSQL data with our event streams in ksqlDB:
+In the PostgreSQL session, run the following SQL statements to set up the driver data.
+You will join this PostgreSQL data with event streams in ksqlDB.

 ```sql
 CREATE TABLE drivers (